Financial Infidelity and How to Avoid It

 Financial Infidelity Can Ruin a Relationship

 It's risky to bring financial infidelity into a relationship because it could lead to deception in other areas of an individual's life.
 For example, not being truthful about one's spending habits can lead to the need to hide clothes in a closet or lie about when you bought a particular item.
 The stress of financial infidelity can lead to the destruction of a relationship.
 This comes when one partner's trust is broken.
 Trust can be compromised when one person puts their needs or desires ahead of what's in the relationship's best interest.

 See my feature in the 9 Secret Habits of People With Credit Scores Above 800.

 Overcoming Financial Infidelity

 Talk About Financial Security

 To move from financial infidelity to speaking more openly about money, individuals must understand their emotions around money.
 A better understanding of an individual's emotions, value of money, and history with money can help them move past the stressors that make talking about it difficult.
-In addition, being realistic with one's financial situation and concept of money can make having the conversation with their partner a little easier.
+In addition, being realistic about one's financial situation and the concept of money can make having the conversation with their partner a little easier.
 Being honest with oneself is the first step in moving past financial infidelity.

 See my feature in Veterans Build Debt-Free Life After the Military to see how planning as a couple can help achieve goals.